lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 Accessed initially with Anne Babbage's account.

-Active accounts:
-  - MoorR (admin, Synka related)
-  - ThomK (admin, transfer from Synka, former assistant to H.S.
-Sinclair)
-  - BabbA (personnel admin)
-  - ?
-Darren Kirk? (security)
-  - RevaD (discontinued, former groundskeeper but also the one who placed the backup servers in the Freezer)
-  - HartR (not found, Hartley, had previously set up admin accounts for other people)

 Archive access apparently also exists, but no account currently known has this access. (can view deleted logs/db entries)

 Offsite connections are still disabled.

 Backup physical server units are kept in "cold storage" in the closet in the Freezer

-There are two server units which are lightless, these may have to be replaced with the "cold storage" units?
+There are two server units which are ~maidenless~ lightless, these may have to be replaced with the "cold storage" units?

 ### Greenhouse